-- · Acquire the knowledge and understandings of environmental systems and issues at a variety of scales. - · Apply the knowledge, methodologies and skills to analyse environmental systems and issues at a variety of scales. - Appreciate the dynamic interconnectedness between environmental systems and societies. - Value the combination of personal, local and global perspectives in making informed decisions and taking responsible actions on environmental issues. - Be critically aware that resources are finite, that these could be inequitably distributed and exploited, and that management of these inequities is the key to sustainability. - · Develop awareness of the diversity of environmental value systems. - Develop critical awareness that environmental problems are caused and solved by decisions made by individuals and societies that are based on different areas of knowledge. - Engage with the controversies that surround a variety of environmental issues. - Create innovative solutions to environmental issues by engaging actively in local and global context.
+- Acquire the knowledge and understandings of environmental systems and issues at a variety of scales. - Apply the knowledge, methodologies and skills to analyse environmental systems and issues at a variety of scales. - Appreciate the dynamic interconnectedness between environmental systems and societies. - Value the combination of personal, local and global perspectives in making informed decisions and taking responsible actions on environmental issues. - Be critically aware that resources are finite, that these could be inequitably distributed and exploited, and that management of these inequities is the key to sustainability. - Develop awareness of the diversity of environmental value systems. - Develop critical awareness that environmental problems are caused and solved by decisions made by individuals and societies that are based on different areas of knowledge. - Engage with the controversies that surround a variety of environmental issues. - Create innovative solutions to environmental issues by engaging actively in local and global context.

-Standard Level
+ASSESSMENT: STANDARD LEVEL

-External assessment 3 Hours 75% of grade
+EXTERNAL ASSESSMENT 3 Hours 75% of grade

-Paper I 25% Case study (One hour paper).
+PAPER 1 25% Case study (One hour paper).

-Paper 2 50% Short answers and structured essa ys (Two hour paper).
-Internal investigation 25% Individual investigation Written rej implemented by the student of 22 oort of a research question designed and 50 words.
-Standard Level Higher Level Paper I Non-Calculator 90 minutes - 40% Section A: Short response questions Section B: Extended response 80 marks 120 minutes - 30% Section A: Short response questions Section B: Extended response 110 marks Standard Leve el Higher Level Paper 2 Calculator 90 minutes - 4 0% et response questions Higher Level 120 minutes - 30% Section A: Short response questions Section B: Extended response 110 marks
+PAPER 2 50% Short answers and structured essays (Two hour paper).

+INTERNAL INVESTIGATION 25% Individual investigation Written report of a research question designed and implemented by the student of 2250 words.

+STANDARD LEVEL HIGHER LEVEL PAPER 1 NON-CALCULATOR 90 minutes - 40% Section A: Short response questions Section B: Extended response 80 marks 120 minutes - 30% Section A: Short response questions Section B: Extended response110 marks PAPER 2 CALCULATOR 90 minutes - 40% Section A: Short response questions Section B: Extended response 80 marks 120 minutes - 30% Section A: Short response questions Section B: Extended response 110 marks PAPER 3 (HIGHER LEVEL ONLY) N/A 60 minutes - 20% 2 investigation questions 55 marks